 I do teach private lessons, but much prefer to teach small groups.
 People seem to learn better in the group!
 I also charge more for private lessons…

 It’s time to learn Lightroom, the best processing software for photographers!
-My next Lightroom workshop will be in January of 2018, which isn’t really that far away… 😉 This is a one-day workshop in Williamsburg, VA.
+My next Lightroom workshop will be on January 20th, 2018.
+This is a one-day workshop in Williamsburg, VA.
 The classes run from 8:30 AM to 5 PM.
 The cost is $175.

-In this one-day workshop (8:30 a.m. – 5 p.m.) , the focus is on the Library Module and the Develop Module.
+In this one-day workshop (8:30 a.m. – 5 p.m.) , the focus is on the Library Module and the Develop Module of Lightroom Classic CC.
 You’ll learn how to set up your catalog and automate your import.
 Then, we learn processing, the way to make your photos stand out.
 You’ll learn how to create your own Processing Presets!
 And we’ll set up some Export Presets, to make it easier to print, share or save your photos.

-You’ll need a laptop (or strong arms to carry your computer…) and an installed copy of Lightroom CC or Lightroom 6.
+You’ll need a laptop (or strong arms to carry your computer…) and an installed copy of Lightroom Classic CC or Lightroom 6.
 I also recommend that you bring an external hard drive to set up your photo backup within Lightroom.
 If you own a Mac, I’ll teach you how to format this disk for Macs.
 It literally takes a couple of minutes, max!
 Just don’t use it before the class.
 If you click on the link for Lightroom Classic CC to buy it, the least expensive option is the Photography Plan (20 GB) on the left side.
 It’s $9.99 a month.

 What’s the difference between the two Lightrooms that I include in my workshop?
 The Lightroom Classic CC version is a monthly subscription and Lightroom 6 is a one-time purchase.
-Adobe will be updating the CC version with new features.
+Adobe will be updating the Classic CC version with new features.
 With Lightroom 6, you are buying a version that will be updated for bugs and new cameras, but will not receive new features when they are released.
-If you think that you might want to try Photoshop, then the CC version if the one for you!
+If you think that you might want to try Photoshop, then the Classic CC version if the one for you!
 It also comes with many mobile apps that will coordinate with your Lightroom Catalog!
 Otherwise, Lightroom 6 will be fine.
 Be sure to download the correct version of Lightroom 6 for your computer.
-Please note: I will be teaching from Lightroom CC, so you may not have all the features if you are using Lightroom 6.
-If it were I… I’d go with Lightroom CC.
+Please note: I will be teaching from Lightroom Classic CC, so you may not have all the features if you are using Lightroom 6.
+If it were I… I’d go with Lightroom Classic CC.
 Finally, I recommend that you buy Scott Kelby’s book about Lightroom: The Adobe Photoshop Lightroom CC Book for Digital Photographers.